stellar/supercluster/doc/measuring-transaction-throughput.md

 These parameters affect both `MaxTPSClassic` and `MaxTPSMixed` missions:

-* `--image`: The stellar-core docker image to test (see [Docker images with performance tests enabled](#docker-images-with-performance-tests-enabled)).
-* `--destination`: Directory to store logs and metrics generated during the mission run in.
-Defaults to `destination`.
 * `--tx-rate`: Binary search lower bound.
 If a run fails to achieve at least this value it will fail with an error and you should rerun the mission with a lower value.
 * `--max-tx-rate`: Binary search upper bound.
 If a run succeeds at this value you should rerun the mission with a higher value.
 * `--num-runs`: Number of max TPS runs to average to get a final TPS value.
 Defaults to 3.
 * `--pubnet-data`: Network topology to use.
 Defaults to a topology of tier 1 validators.
 See [Specifying network topologies](#specifying-network-topologies) for details on how to specify a custom topology.
-* `--ingress-internal-domain`: Cluster-internal DNS domain in which to configure ingress.
-You may need to set this for supercluster to communicate with the stellar-core nodes.
-Defaults to `local`.
-* `--netdelay-image`: Helper image containing various networking utilities for supercluster to use.
+* `--netdelay-image`: Helper image providing simulated network delay for latency simulation.
 SDF provides a public image on dockerhub at `stellar/sdf-netdelay`.

 ### Additional options for mixed soroban and classic traffic